 Open seasonally, the picnic area is minimally accessible.
 There are two parking spaces and picnic tables, an accessible picnic shelter and accessible restrooms.

 TRAILS

-Ask at the visitor center about the four accessible trails in the park: Sand Cave Trail, Echo Spring Trail, Sloan's Crossing Pond Trail and the Heritage Trail as well as the Mammoth Cave Accessible Tour.
+Ask at the visitor center about the three accessible trails in the park: Sand Cave Trail, Sloan's Crossing Pond Trail and the Heritage Trail.
 See the "Walking and Hiking" chapter for more information.